elterminad0r/github_index/README.md

 itself provides such poor compression, I thought I would write the script in as few bytes as possible in order to save disk space.

-It works with a similar interface to `base64`.
-You use `python rle.py` to RLE encode stdin, and `python rle.py -d` to RLE decode stdin.
+You use `python rle.py` to RLE encode stdin, and `python elr.py` to RLE decode stdin.
+The use of separate programs avoids branching and parsing of argv in the scripts, which is a huge savings on bytes.
 It doesn't understand file arguments because that would take up too many LoC.
 Instead, you should just attach files to stdin and stdout as appropriate.

 The encoding it uses is quite simple - it writes alternating counts and bytes, where each byte of data is preceded by a count indicating how many times it occurs.
 The counts are themselves single bytes.
-If a count is greater than 255, it simple gets split into multiple count-byte pairs.
+If a count is greater than 255, it simply gets split into multiple count-byte pairs.

 It is unaware of Unicode, but not necessarily to its detriment.
 It just operates on stdin as a stream of bytes, and correctly restores this stream after